 Sudden Oak Death (Phytophthora ramorum) Quarantine Requirements

-The Wisconsin Department of Agriculture, Trade and Consumer Protection has imposed an external quarantine on items that could carry Phytophthora ramorum, which causes sudden oak death and foliar symptoms on susceptible plant species.
-An external quarantine means that these items cannot be brought into Wisconsin from areas where it is known to exist.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) has imposed an external quarantine on items that could carry Phytophthora ramorum, which causes sudden oak death and ramorum blight (leaf or stem symptoms) on susceptible plant species.
+An external quarantine restricts import of some items from areas known to have P. ramorum.
+DATCP regulations coincide with the federal quarantine and regulations for P. ramorum imposed by the U.S. Department of Agriculture Animal and Plant Health Inspection Service (APHIS).

 Areas Covered by the Quarantine